keeshux/ios-components/README.md

 ## UIAcceleration+DeviceAngle

-Compute the device 2D angle.
+Compute the device 2D angle from `UIAcceleration`.
 Looking at the device laying flat from the home button: the x is the rotation around the longer display axis (towards left), the y is the rotation around the shorter one (towards the observer).
-This category is sort of an exercise (probably useless), so there's much room for improvement.
+This category is sort of an experiment (probably useless), so there's much room for improvement.

 ## UIBarButtonItem+CustomImage